 The day I receive my intersex birth certificate from Colorado.

 To my mother: When I was born I became a thorn in your pocket You wanted me to be Anthony I disappointed you You raised me as Antoinette My picture not even in your locket You couldn't protect me, they erased me To my living sister: When I grew up You called me Toni with… Continue reading Poem: You couldn’t protect me, they erased me

 Hermaphrodite vs Intersex The two terms Hermaphrodite and Intersex have been used synonymously before the mid-years of the last century.
 However, they have been explained in the scientific literature so that it would be convenient to understand the difference between these two terms.
 Since the mid-1990's, it has been important to some in the… Continue reading Difference Between Hermaphrodite and Intersex

 Intersex Day of Remembrance, also known as Intersex Solidarity Day, is an international awareness day that aims to draw attention to the issues faced by members of the intersex community.
 It is observed on November 8, marking the birth anniversary of Herculine Barbin.
 Herculine was a hermaphrodite who wrote a memoir about their life and… Continue reading Intersex Day of Remembrance and Solidarity 2017

 Stop Cutting us With Steel We are not a myth, We are real.
 We are hermaphrodites.
-To be cut by blade, and by steel.
+To be cut by the blade, and by steel.
 To be erased, by this cruel world.
 That is threatened by our existence.
-We are not myth, We are real.
+We are not a myth, We are real.
 We are hermaphrodites.
-That word HERMAPHRODITE you even destroyed that too!… Continue reading Poem: Stop Cutting us With Steel
+That word HERMAPHRODITE you even destroyed… Continue reading Poem: Stop Cutting us With Steel